Hovercraft: Heavy haulage

 The transformers were loaded into the girder frame of the hydraulic modular trailer with axle lines in front and behind of the transformer, which made it possible to keep the transformer as low as possible to the ground to negotiate obstacles on the route.
-Air cushions were mounted under the girder frame's surface and were operated by a compressor vehicle which was a customized Commer 16-ton maxiload provided by CEGB.
+Air cushions were mounted under the girder frame's surface and were operated by a compressor vehicle which was a customised Commer 16-ton maxiload provided by CEGB.
 The vehicle was loaded with 4 air compressors powered by a Rolls-Royce engine producing 235 bhp.
 While negotiating a bridge the air cushions were inflated and that reduced the stress tremendously on the bridge.
 Without this technology the government would have had to rebuild the bridges which was not feasible just to carry a small number of loads.

 Non-transportation

 The Hoover Constellation was a spherical canister-type vacuum cleaner notable for its lack of wheels.
 Floating on a cushion of air, it was a domestic hovercraft.
 They were not especially good as vacuum cleaners as the air escaping from under the cushion blew uncollected dust in all directions, nor as hovercraft as their lack of a skirt meant that they only hovered effectively over a smooth surface.
 Despite this, original Constellations are sought-after collectibles today.

 The Flymo is an air-cushion lawn mower that uses a fan on the cutter blade to provide lift.
 This allows it to be moved in any direction, and provides double-duty as a mulcher.

 The Marylebone Cricket Club owns a "hover cover" that it uses regularly to cover the pitch at Lord's Cricket Ground.
 This device is easy and quick to move, and has no pressure points, making damage to the pitch less likely.

 A power trowel is a hovercraft device used for skimming concrete.